CMU-Robotics-Club/RobOrchestra/README.md

 Check out this demo video: https://drive.google.com/open?id=1UAF38HtQlL7tU6Xmdl4eHLXhHpyFQM5X

-#### Team Meetings: Mondays, 4:30-6pm for Hardware and Wednesdays, 4:30-6:30pm for Software, both in RoboClub.
-Contact Sam at sir@andrew.cmu.edu for more information
+#### Team Meetings: Saturdays, 5-6pm for Hardware and Thursdays, 6:30-7:30pm for Software, both in RoboClub.
+Contact Sam (RobOrchestra Leader) at sir@andrew.cmu.edu for more information, or Manasi Joglekar (RobOrchestra Software Lead) at mjogleka@andrew.cmu.edu, or Sharon Liu (RobOrchestra Harware Lead) at sharonli@andrew.cmu.edu.
 #### Check out our Wiki for meeting agendas and tutorials

 ### How it works.